 While a child or teen is experiencing post-concussion symptoms, it is very important that he not only get as much sleep as possible and limit exertion in activities of daily living, but limit scholastic and other cognitive (e.g. mental) activities to allow the brain time to heal.
-This means:
+This means no or limited:

 - Possible limits on school attendance and social activities (parties, dances, attending games etc.).

-At the Lawrenceville School, a private boarding and day school in New Jersey, for instance, a concussed athlete must stay in the infirmary on "strict rest in a darkened room with no iPod, no computer, and no reading" until his or her physical symptoms of concussion are at or close to their pre-injury baseline on neurocognitive tests, at which point he or she is allowed to gradually return to a full academic day, said long-time Medical Director, Dr. Robin Karpf, in a recent interview with MomsTeam.
+At the Lawrenceville School, a private boarding and day school in New Jersey, for instance, a concussed athlete must stay in the infirmary on "strict rest in a darkened room with no iPod, no computer, and no reading" until his or her physical symptoms of concussion are at or close to their pre-injury baseline on neurocognitive tests, at which point he or she is allowed to gradually return to a full academic day, says former Medical Director, Dr. Robin Karpf.

 "Their short-term memory and processing speed may continue to be off their baseline, but as long as they are not experiencing significant physical symptoms, I allow them back to the classroom with academic accommodations."
 (An e-mail is sent to all the athlete's teachers with information on the possible need for such accommodations).

 Post-concussion strategies for the classroom

 Even when a student-athlete has recovered enough from a concussion to return to the classroom, the concussion may still affect their thinking, ability to remember (especially new information), and organization, and interfere with school performance.